markshuttle/goldendawn/README.md

-# The GoldenDawn Alarm Clock
+# The Gloaming Alarm Clock

 This is an idiosyncratic alarm clock.
 It does exactly what I want an alarm clock to do.
 It is perfect for you if you want an alarm clock to do exactly what it does.

-GoldenDawn gives you the time, the current temperature from your Netatmo weather station, and a 24 hour forecast from OpenWeather.
+The Gloaming gives you the time, the current temperature from your Netatmo weather station, and a 24 hour forecast from OpenWeather.
 It uses a deep red colour to avoid blue light and preserve your night vision.
 Over the hour before your alarm is set, it will raise the blue levels around that to